TanyaBuildsAI/sentiment-analysis-tool/README.md

 ### Features
 - Analyze sentiment of individual or multiple sentences.
-- Supports **batch processing** for large datasets.
+- **File Upload**: Upload text files for batch sentiment analysis.
-- Command-line arguments for flexible input/output file handling.
+- **Table Display**: Results are displayed in a clean, readable table.
 - Handles edge cases:
   - Blank lines in input files are ignored.
   - Long text inputs are truncated to 512 characters.